 North Hudson real estate is some of the most expensive in Wisconsin, although North Hudson house values don't compare to the most expensive real estate in the U.S.

-North Hudson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, North Hudson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Hudson is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in North Hudson who work in business and financial occupations (23.85%), management occupations (11.69%), and teaching (6.78%).

 Also of interest is that North Hudson has more people living here who work in computers and math than 95% of the places in the US.